Xilinx/Embedded-Design-Tutorials/docs/Introduction/ZynqMPSoC-EDT/4-build-sw-for-ps-subsystems.md

 In previous chapter, [Zynq UltraScale+ MPSoC Processing System Configuration](3-system-configuration.md), you created and exported the hardware design from Vivado.
-The exported XSA file contains the hardware handoff, the processing system initialization (psu_init), and the PL bitstream.
+The exported XSA file contains the hardware handoff, the processing system initialization (psu_init), and the PL bitstream (if hardware is exported as post-implementation).
 In this chapter, you will import the XSA to the Vitis™ IDE to configure software for the processing system.

 You will use the Vitis IDE to perform the following tasks: